Common Margins

 Conceptual pillars

-Algorithmic caution & analog creation
+Algorithmic caution & analog creativity

-Open knowledge & relational infrastructures
+Open knowledge & relational writing

 Bibliodiversity & (s)low technologies

-We treat zines and co-creation toolkits as vital forms of knowledge.
-Inspired by bibliodiversity, we value plural voices, formats and aesthetics.
-Paper is a “slow technology”: modest, but resilient and convivial.
-Ephemeral print cultures offer sustainable ways to share memory, creativity and collective meaning.
+We treat zines and co-creation toolkits as vital but fragile forms of knowledge.
+Inspired by the concept of bibliodiversity, we value and stand for plural voices, formats and aesthetics.
+Paper is slow technology; modest, but resilient and convivial.
+Ephemeral print cultures can (still) offer alternative powerful ways to share memory, creativity and collective meaning.

 Main research methods